Open quantum generalisation of Hopfield neural networks: Introduction

-\emph{\bf \em Introduction---} Neural networks (NNs) \cite{Haykin:book} - artificial systems inspired by the neural structure of the brain - have become essential tools for solving tasks where more traditional rule-based algorithms fail.
+Neural networks (NNs) \cite{Haykin:book} - artificial systems inspired by the neural structure of the brain - have become essential tools for solving tasks where more traditional rule-based algorithms fail.
 Examples are pattern and speech recognition \cite{Bishop:ML:2006}, artificial intelligence \cite{Mnih:Nat:2015, Silver:Nat:2016}, and the analysis of big data \cite{Hinton:Science:2006}.
 All these NNs evolve according to the laws of classical physics.

 It is widely believed that computational processes can benefit by exploiting the properties of quantum mechanics.
-Seminal works by Shor \cite{Shor:SIAM:1999} and Grover \cite{Grover:PRL:1997} have proven the existence of quantum algorithms that systematically outperform their classical counterparts.
-More recently, we have seen the advent of a first generation of quantum information processors: for instance, Shor's algorithm for the factorization of integer numbers has been implemented on a trapped-ion quantum computer \cite{Monz:Science:2016} and D-Wave machines, based on superconducting qubits, are envisioned to solve a particular class of NP-hard problems via quantum annealing \cite{Denchev:PRX:2016, mandra:arXiv:2016, Nishimori:arXiv:2016}.
+Seminal works by Shor \cite{Shor:SIAM:1999} and Grover \cite{Grover:PRL:1997} have proved the existence of quantum algorithms that systematically outperform their classical counterparts.
+More recently, there has been a growing interest in proposing and realizing quantum architectures that may be possibly used in the future as quantum computers: for instance, Shor's algorithm for the factorization of integer numbers has been implemented on a small 11-qubits trapped-ion system \cite{Monz:Science:2016} and D-Wave machines, based on superconducting qubits, have shown potential speedup in solving a particular class of NP-hard problems via quantum annealing \cite{Denchev:PRX:2016}.
+Although the accurate control of large qubit registers (the scalability challenge) is non-trivial and the computational speedup of the latter is still debated \cite{mandra:arXiv:2016, Nishimori:arXiv:2016,PhysRevLett.119.110502}, these represent a concrete step towards large-scale quantum information processors.